mixmix/mixmix.github.io/content/post/relationship-retros/index.md

 Businesses (and relationships) are complex systems in that they have a lot of moving, deeply inter-related parts, and are embedded in still greater ecosystems.
-Navigation in such a context can be really challenging, and there are a lot of tools which can help.
-My favourate of these "the feedback loop".
+Navigation in such a context can be really challenging, and there are a lot of tools that can help.
+My favourate of these is "the feedback loop".

-If we extend the sailing metaphor, a feedback loop is as simple as :
+If we extend the sailing metaphor from 'navigation', a feedback loop is as simple as :
   1. Take a bearing -- where are we now?
   2. Set a course -- what should we move towards?
   3. Sail a bit